Ananta2545/Tribute/README.md

 To view and edit this tribute website, you need a basic understanding of HTML and CSS and a code editor like [VSCode](https://code.visualstudio.com/) or [Sublime Text](https://www.sublimetext.com/).

+**Thank you for visiting the tribute website for Sushant Singh Rajput.
+We hope this site serves as a cherished memory of his extraordinary life and career. 🌟**